Astaroth0803/mascota-qr-main/README.md

 Buky World Project
 Welcome to the Buky World Project repository!
-This project is being developed by Ela Web Project as a private and proprietary initiative.
+This project is being developed by Ela Dev Project as a private and proprietary initiative.
 Please read the following information carefully before proceeding.

 📜 Repository Guidelines
 This repository is private.
 Unauthorized access, use, or distribution of the code within this repository is strictly prohibited.